 Like our Hoffman Building units, the Dome is shared with traveling guests while we are working in the Northeast.
 To view this home share listing, click here.

 THE AIRMADILLO – FUTURE RETRO AIRSTREAM | Terlingua, Texas

 Remodeling a vintage Airstream was an itch we had to scratch and a chance to reside in a pseudo space ship.
 It was also an opportunity to explore a new format of small footprint housing and examine rapidly renewable composite materials.

 After a complete overall, this 29-foot 1973 Airstream Land Yacht is a fully functioning solar powered modernized guest house parked near Big Bend National Park.

 When not occupied by friends and family, this unit is shared with travelers to Big Bend.
 Click here for the travel listing.

 UNDERSTORY | Thomas, West Virginia

-Supply & Labor’s first project in Thomas will be Understory, a Tiny Home Inn showcasing earth built dwellings tucked into a wooded hillside.
+Supply & Labor’s future project will be Understory, a Tiny Home Inn showcasing regenerative homes.
 Each unit will be carefully intertwined with forest-integrated common areas, footpaths and gardens.
 More about Understory here.

 Who said small, can’t be big?
 What made the rebirth of this 480 sqft cottage on a small lot in the North Hyde Park/North Loop neighborhood special is not just the house design, but the extensive vegetable gardens.
 Affordability resulted through lot sharing with a neighbor and the establishment of a cooperative condo effort.
 From a boring lawn with water thirsty grass to over 1500 sqft of vegetable guilds tucked around 23 fruit trees, a flock of 10 hens, and two rabbits, this micro city lot conversion became a beautiful urban homestead through the resourcefulness of using salvaged lumber and craigslist finds.